Terces Jobs is also available in your country: United States. Starting good opportunities here now!

 Tasks

-• Determine and establish office procedures and routines
+• Oversee and co-ordinate office administrative procedures

 Additional information